 Scope of Services

-The Authority provides fire suppression and emergency medical support services as the first responder provider for the Project area and stands by in a state of readiness to perform these duties when not engaged in active fire suppression or emergency services.
+San Diego County Fire Authority (“Fire Authority”) provides fire suppression and emergency medical support services as the first responder provider for the Project area and stands by in a state of readiness to perform these duties when not engaged in active fire suppression or emergency services.

-The Authority intends to use the funds provided under this Agreement to mitigate risks of wildfires and to enhance fire suppression and emergency medical support services in the Project area,
+Fire Authority intends to use the funds provided under this Agreement to mitigate risks of wildfires and to enhance fire suppression and emergency medical support services in the Project area,

-The Authority will engage in the control or extinguishment of a fire of any type and perform activities which are required for and directly related to the control and extinguishment of fires.
+Fire Authority will engage in the control or extinguishment of a fire of any type and perform activities which are required for and directly related for and directly related to the control and extinguishment of fires.

-The Authority has the right to review all building plans to ensure that the plans comply with all applicable fire codes and regulations.
-The Authority’s fire prevention inspectors may conduct periodic inspections of construction activities or facilities to ensure that business operations are conducted in a safe manner and are consistent with all applicable fire suppression rules and regulations.
+Fire Authority has the right to review all building plans to ensure that the plans comply with all applicable fire codes and regulations.
+Fire Authority’s fire prevention inspectors may conduct periodic inspections of construction activities or facilities to ensure that business operations are conducted in a safe manner and are consistent with all applicable fire suppression rules and regulations.

 Exhibit “D”